yetanalytics/flint/README.md

 - `format-update`
 - `format-updates`

-The first two functions format a single SPARQL Query or Update, respectively, while the third formats a collection of SPARQL Updates into a single Update Request.
+The first two functions format a single SPARQL query or update, respectively, while the third formats a collection of SPARQL updates into a single update string.

 Each function takes in the following keyword arguments: